dpkreativ/altschoolafrica/Projects/Phonie/README.md

 # Phonie

+_Identify the telecoms carrier from a phone number_

 ## Scenario

 A user is filling a form in your web application and they are required to enter their phone number into a form field.